fdlamotte/meshcore_upy/README.md

 Bindings to access your [MeshCore](https://meshcore.co.uk) companion radio nodes on a micropython device.

+The main difference with [meshcore_py](https://github.com/fdlamotte/meshcore_py) is that the api does not use asyncio anymore.
+Asyncio was necessary for using bleak but the main target here is serial communication ...
+The advantage is that it is easier to use interactively than on the async version.
+The api is (and should stay) the same.

-The meshcore firmware must be configured with serial rx/tx pins connected to the rx/tx pins of the device.
+The meshcore firmware can be configured with serial rx/tx pins connected to the rx/tx pins of the device.

-Tested on esp32-s3.
+Tested on esp32-s3, and on unix using regular python.

 ## Example execution